symfony/symfony-docs/components/config/definition.rst

 .. index::
    single: Config; Defining and processing configuration values

-Defining and processing configuration values
+Defining and Processing Configuration Values
 ============================================

-Validating configuration values
+Validating Configuration Values
 -------------------------------

 After loading configuration values from all kinds of resources, the values